lhypds/tcopy/README.md

 Setup
 -----

-`pip install -r requirements.txt` to install the dependencies.
+Run `pip install -r requirements.txt` to install the Python dependencies.
-`npm install` to install the dependencies for the server.
+Run `npm install` to install the dependencies for the server.

 File Mode